Dakantz/public-notes/Public Notes/conferences/2025-11-ickg/notes.md

 	- Are there any advantages to the older methods?
 Can they still perform similarly to the newer methods if they are used in principled manners?

+## Session 10 — Graph Systems, Benchmarks & Applications

+Chair: *Prerna Juhli*

+### KubeGraphBench: Benchmarking Graph Databases for Kubernetes Observability
+Authors: *Charles O’Brian, Tarek Zaarour, Ahmed Khalid, and Ahmed Zahran*

+- Benchmark dataset within DELL for observability of kubernetes
+- Custom ontology
+- Use KubeInsights/KWOK to simulate configuration and querying on a single machine for up to 1k nodes, 50 pods each
+- Memgraph for smaller graphs with a lot of reads, neo4j for bigger graphs, memgraph has a lower memory footprint, neo4j has a higher memory usage.
+- Did not look into indices
+- Q: "significantly" did p-test of results? (tip graph labeling) - did not do statistical testing!

+### Intent-Driven Smart Manufacturing Integrating Knowledge Graphs and Large Language Models
+Authors: *Jradi Takoua, John Violos, Dimitrios Spatharakis, Lydia Mavraidi, Ioannis Dimolitsas, Aris Leivadeas, and Symeon Papavassiliou*

+- Extract intent from query, construct subgraph, and build graph from domain data
+- Domains:
+	- manufacturing,
+	- IoT,
+	- shipping

+### Memory-Efficient Information Filtering in Contrastive Learning for Temporal Knowledge Graph Reasoning
+Authors: *Eshani Fernando, Michael Adjeisah, Jian Chang, and Jian Jun Zhang*

+- Subsample graph to foster local-global analysis of Temporal KGs
+- select based on importance based on prior events + degree of node
+- Quite efficient, at little performance loss

 ## Session 12: Causality, Queries & Explainability

 Chair: *Aris Leivadeas*